Doolittle Report, 1954: Security

 Doolittle found security lapses in the CIA and asserted that there was nothing more important than the continued “recognition at all levels throughout the Agency of the importance of security in all its aspects.”
 Although impressed by the system of security clearances for CIA personnel, he thought it should be extended to short-term personnel and field agents who were not regular CIA staff.
 Doolittle also insisted that polygraph examinations should be more widely used as an “aid to investigation and interrogation as long as the present high standards govern [its] use.”

 Doolittle repeatedly criticized the security procedures involving overseas agents.
 He was highly skeptical of agents who received special clearances or were reassigned in the field.
 “We cannot emphasize too strongly the importance of the continuation and intensification of CIA’s counter-intelligence efforts to prevent, or detect and eliminate penetrations of CIA,” he says.
 To counteract this possibility, Doolittle recommended intensified counterespionage activities to uncover attempts at infiltration.

 Doolittle focused on “security consciousness” as a solution for the CIA’s internal security deficiencies.
 He recommended the implementation of “security awareness” programs for personnel and the adoption of an “inflexible attitude” toward security breaches.
 In regards to information security, he believed that the CIA’s classified data were too accessible.
 Further, he recommended that field agents be briefed on the level of cover that they had during missions.

 Coordination

 The Doolittle Report found that cooperation and communication between the CIA and armed services was inadequate and needed to be improved.
 It recommended closer ties between the CIA, the military, and other agencies, with a particular focus on finding and exploiting Soviet defectors.
 One of its recommendations was the “establishment of definite world-wide objectives for the future, and formulation of a comprehensive long-range plan for their achievement.”

 Organization

 The Doolittle Report recommended reorganization of the CIA and streamlining of its covert arm, the Deputy Directorate for plans.
-It also called for centralized facilities to be provided for the CIA, which in 1954 comprised 43 building in and around Washington D.C.
+It also called for centralized facilities to be provided for the CIA, which in 1954 comprised 43 buildings in and around Washington D.C.
 Both facilities and practices should be designed to maximize security.